 Do You Need A Margin Account When Trading Crypto On Margin?

 With regular trading, you need to have a specific margin account dedicated to trades made on margin.
 When trading crypto on margin though, you do not.
 The initial margin, maintenance margin, and margin call will be based on your exchange wallet balance.
 The funds needed for the trade will be held as collateral by the exchange and will not be shown as available in your balance.

 How Bitcoin Margin Trading Works?

-When you use leverage to open a position on Phemex, you are using margin.
+When you use leverage to open a position on Phemex, you’re using margin.
 Different exchanges offer various amounts of leverage.
-At Phemex we can offer up to 100X leverage for your trades.
-Leverage can be used for contract trading as well as spot trading.
+Leverage can only be used for contract trading and not for spot trading.
 Each trading pair has its own associated available margin/leverage, initial margin rate, and maintenance rate.
 On the Phemex spot market, you can margin trade for up to 5x leverage.

-If you want to buy BTC and have $10, with 10X leverage you would be able to buy $100 of BTC.
-Imagine $100 bought you 1 BTC.
-If the price of BTC then went up so that 1 BTC was now worth $150 the profit is $50.
-If you close this position now, you will get $50 + your initial $10 back into your account.
+If you want to buy BTC and have $100 – with 5x leverage you would be able to buy $500 of BTC.
+Now imagine $500 bought you 1 BTC.
+If the price of BTC went up so 1 BTC was now worth $750 – your profit is $250.
+If you close this position now, you will get $250 + your initial $100 back into your account.
 Of course, trading fees and interest rate payments would need to be subtracted.
 But nevertheless, by taking on leverage, you were able to achieve roughly a 250% return even though BTC only rose by 50%.